circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 ---|---|---
 description | Optional.
 Used to generate documentation for your orb. | N/A type | Required.
-See **Parameter Types** in the section below for details. | N/A default | The default value for the parameter.
-If not present, the parameter is implied to be required. | N/A {: class="table table-striped"}
+See **Parameter Types** in the section below for details. | N/A default | Required.
+The default value for the parameter.
+If the parameter is required, use his own name for the default value and check if it exist with an if. | N/A
+{: class="table table-striped"}

 ### Parameter types